ucalgary-ilab/realitycanvas/README.md

 # How to run the application?

-1a. `npm run build`, build bundle one time.
+1a. `npm run build-body`, build bundle one time.
-1b. `npm run watch`, watch the javascript src folder and build bundle.js when updated
+1b. `npm run watch-body`, watch the javascript src folder and build bundle.js when updated
-2. open `index.html` in browser
+2. open `body_tracking.html` in browser